ylxsbn/creation_of_audio_effects/README.md

 pip install -r creation_of_audio_effects/requirements.txt
 ```

-If you want to use the Audio-MAE model, you should download it from the [original repository](https://github.com/facebookresearch/AudioMAE) and place it in the src/audio_mae folder.
+If you want to use the Audio-MAE model, you should also follow the installation instructions from the [original repository](https://github.com/facebookresearch/AudioMAE).

 ### Preparing data

-Download the IDMT-SMT-Audio-Effects dataset from [here](https://zenodo.org/records/7544032) and place it in the data/idmt-smt-dataset folder.
+Download the **IDMT-SMT-Audio-Effects** dataset from [here](https://zenodo.org/records/7544032) and place it in the `data/idmt-smt-dataset` folder.

 ## Baseline model